Pritam Kotal: 2016–17: Return to Mohun Bagan and departure

+2014–15: Loan spells at Pune City

 In July 2014, it was announced that Kotal would be among 84 Indian players who would be a part of the 2014 ISL Inaugural Domestic Draft, being available on loan from Mohun Bagan.
 On 22 July 2014, he was drafted in the fifth round of the draft by Pune City.
 He made his debut for the club in the Indian Super League on 18 October against Mumbai City FC.
 Despite starting the match, Pune City lost the match against their Maharashtra rivals 5–0.
 After his first season at the club, Kotal said that the experience of playing in the Indian Super League really helped him, that he played as a left back for all the games he played, and playing with the former Inter Milan defender Bruno Cirillo really helped him to improve his style of play.

 Kotal returned to Pune City for the 2015 season, but he played only two matches in that season.

-Atlético de Kolkata (loan)
+2016: Loan to Atlético de Kolkata

-On 14 June 2016 it was announced that Kotal had signed with Atlético de Kolkata (later ATK) on loan for the 2016 Indian Super League season.
+On 14 June 2016 it was announced that Kotal had signed with Atlético de Kolkata (later ATK) on loan for the 2016 Indian Super League.
 He made his debut for the side on 2 October against Chennaiyin FC.
 Kotal started in the match and played the whole 90 minutes, as Atlético de Kolkata drew 2–2.
 Kolkata had a breakthrough season as they went on to qualify for the knockout stages of the season.
-Kolkata faced Mumbai City in the semi finals, and progressed through to the final on an aggregate score of 3–2 from both legs.
-During the second leg of the semi final against Mumbai on 13 December, Kotal was involved in a brawl that broke after the final whistle of the game.
+Kolkata faced Mumbai City in the semi-finals, and progressed through to the final on an aggregate score of 3–2 from both legs.
+During the second leg of the semi-final against Mumbai on 13 December, Kotal was involved in a brawl that broke after the final whistle of the game.
 He said that he was mildly injured during the scuffle, and felt a sensation of blindness.
 He later confirmed that he was fine.
 Kolkata then went on to face Kerala Blasters FC in the final match of the season, which they won 4–3 on penalty shootout, after the match drew 1–1 after the full time and extra time.
 Kotal thus won his maiden ISL title, and Atlético de Kolkata was emerged as the champions for the second time in their history.

 Delhi Dynamos

+2017–18: Debut season and impressions

+Kotal joined Indian Super League side Delhi Dynamos FC (current Odisha FC) for the 2017–18 season.
+He played his debut match for the club against FC Pune City on 22 November 2017, which ended in a 2–3 victory for Delhi.
+He scored his debut goal for the club against Kerala Blasters on 10 January 2018, where Kotal scored the equalizer in the 44th minute, but the match turned out to be a defeat, after Kerala scored two more goals, resulting in a 1–3 defeat for Delhi.